frvnzz/Huber_Franz-Aurel_EbCRD_Final_Assignment/README.md

 - The **ScoreDisplay.cs** script shows the score UI by reading the current score from `ScoreManager`.
 - The **PlayerHealthDisplay.cs** script shows the player's health UI by reading the current health from `PlayerHealth`.
 - The **TimerDisplay.cs** script shows the remaining time in the UI by reading the countdown value from `Timer` and formatting it as minutes and seconds for the player.
 - The **LeaderboardDisplay.cs** script displays the leaderboard on the Game Over screen.
-It reads the data from the json with `LeaderboardManager.Load()` and formats the scores to display them in a `TextMeshProUGUI` field.
+It reads the data from the .json with `LeaderboardManager.Load()` and formats the scores to display them in a `TextMeshProUGUI` field.

 ---